EthanNguyenPM/my-obsidian-vault/03 - Resources/Ielts/Glossary/To describe Big.md

 - `astronomical`
 	- Professional footballers are paid astronomical sums.
 - `substantial`
-	- She is known to have made substantial donation to.
+	- She is known to have made a substantial donation to.
 - `ginormous`
 	- The guy has a ginormous ego.